JohnBorghi/Supporting_Scientific_Data/SSD_08_Sensitive.md

 ## 8.3.
 Risk and research data

-Thus far, this chapter has mostly focused on the sensitivity of research data in terms of
+Thus far, this chapter has mostly described the sensitivity of research data as something of a binary- data as sensitive or data as not sensitive.
+But, like many binaries, the research data is more accurately described as being along a _continuum_ of sensitivity.
+This continuum is most often measured in terms of risk.

 In the context of Good Data Management Practice, **risk** is defined as the extent to which an organization or individual could be adversely affected by an event related to research data.